 Are you with one of the biggest energy companies?
-More than half of us buy gas and electricity from the original firms - British Gas, EDF Energy, Eon, Npower and Scottish Power - despite the huge and growing choice of companies.
+More than half of us buy gas and electricity from the 'original' big firms - British Gas, EDF Energy, Eon and Scottish Power - despite the choice of around 30 suppliers available in the energy market.

-You could be forgiven for thinking this is because they offer something special to their loyal customers.
-But this isn’t the case.
-Each year, we ask energy customers to tell us what they really think of their suppliers – and these firms never top the table.
+You could be forgiven for thinking this is because they offer something special to their loyal customers, but this isn’t the case.
+Each year, we ask energy customers to tell us what they really think of their suppliers - and these firms never seem to top the table.

 To find out if you should pick a smaller supplier, a newer supplier, or stay safe with an established firm, we analysed our survey data.

 The top-ranked firm, Octopus, is a large supplier, serving around 2.4million households.
-The lowest-ranked supplies more than three million homes.
+The lowest-ranked supplies a similar number - more than two million homes.

 Our survey also revealed big differences between the proportion of customers who rated each aspect of their energy company’s service as good or excellent, as the table below reveals.

-So that's where our survey results come in - we’ve found small firms whose customers consider them excellent, and other small firms rated terribly by their customers.
-Use our ratings for the to check any firm you're considering in detail.
+Our survey results have found small firms whose customers consider them excellent, as well as other small suppliers rated terribly by their customers.
+You can use our ratings for the to check any firm you're considering in further detail.

 The ultimate risk of choosing a small energy supplier is that it goes bust.
-This has happened to several GB firms in the past year, including Green Network Energy.
-Tonik Energy and Yorkshire Energy.
-Other small firms get bought out or taken over by larger ones.
-For example Robin Hood Energy's customers were sold to British Gas.
+This has happened to several smaller firms in the past year, including Daligas, Pure Planet and Utility Point.

 It's important to note that if your supplier does go under, your gas and electricity won’t be cut off.
 Energy regulator Ofgem appoints a replacement gas or electricity supplier to take on the failed supplier’s customers.
 There’s a competitive process to decide which supplier this will be.
 It usually takes a few days to choose the new supplier and several weeks for customers to be set-up with the new firm.

-If your supplier has closed and you were in credit to the closed supplier, it can take several weeks (sometimes longer) to get your money back.
+If your supplier has closed and you were in credit to the company, it can take several weeks (sometimes longer) to get your money back.
 This is because the new supplier has to go through the old supplier's records and deduct any unbilled charges.
 But any credit customers had with the supplier or were owed by is protected.

-The other risk of going with a very new energy firm is that its service is untested.
-Our most recent energy companies satisfaction survey includes ratings for 25 energy firms, including many small ones.
-But some firms are too small for us to provide ratings for, even when we asked more than 7,000 energy customers for their opinions.
-So we can't vouch for their service.
+The other risk of going with a very new energy firm is that its service is largely untested.
+Our most recent energy companies satisfaction survey includes ratings for 17 energy suppliers, including some small ones.
+But some companies are too small for us to provide ratings for as we don’t receive enough responses from their customers to do so.
+We therefore can't vouch for their service.

 If you get the Warm Home Discount (a £140 payment to those who qualify for certain benefits), check that the small supplier you’re considering will pay you this.
 Energy firms only have to pay out if they have 150,000 customers or more – but some smaller firms choose to pay even if they have fewer customers.

-The top spots in our energy customer satisfaction survey are filled with smaller and medium-sized suppliers year-on-year, while the traditional six firms sit near the bottom.
+The top spots in our energy customer satisfaction survey are filled with smaller and medium-sized suppliers year-on-year, while the traditional firms tend to sit near the bottom.
 But as new smaller suppliers have grown, we've seen some retain their high rankings.
-Octopus Energy, for example, is now arguably a large firm and sits in second place overall.
+Octopus Energy, for example, is now a large firm and took first place overall.